-- A. Public Law 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) authorizes Indian Tribes to administer and operate their own Temporary Assistance for Needy Families (TANF) program.
-The Karuk Tribe has oversight and the Karuk Tribal TANF Program (KTTP) will administer for the Karuk Tribe. - B. In renewal of the Temporary Family Assistance Plan (TFAP), the Karuk tribe will provided a 45 day public comment period for comment and input to the plan.
+A. Public Law 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (PRWORA) authorizes Indian Tribes to administer and operate their own Temporary Assistance for Needy Families (TANF) program.
+In renewal of the Temporary Family Assistance Plan (TFAP), the Karuk tribe provided a 45 day public comment period for input to the plan from November 1, 2020 through December 15, 2020.